Updated December 1, 2014

 - Many of our students work in local industry during the academic year (mainly MS students) and the summer months (MS and PhD).
 San Diego is one of the fastest growing high technology areas in the country, and has been named the "Wireless Capital of the World," and the "#1 place to do business in America," by Forbes magazine.

-- Office of Graduate Studies Financial Support
+- Graduate Division Financial Support

 - Jacobs School of Engineering